 All students registered for FIT online courses have a secure user ID and password assigned to them by the college using a FERPA-compliant procedure.
 Passwords are at least 12 characters and are case sensitive (see: Password Basics).
 Access to online courses is controlled by the use of the secure User ID and password.

 Learning Management System (LMS)

 FIT uses Blackboard as its learning management system.
 The Blackboard system integrates with college authentication services to ensure appropriate and secure student access to courses and other campus information systems.
 The unique user ID and password are used to verify that a student who registers for an online course or program is the same student who participates in and completes the course or program.
 All users of the Blackboard system are responsible for maintaining the security of their IDs and passwords, or any other access credentials as required.
 Attempting to discover another user's password or attempts to gain unauthorized access to another person's files or email is prohibited.
-(As noted in the Computer and Network Use policy, section I, Prohibited Usage; Code of Student Conduct policy, under Misrepresentation; and the Academic Honor Code, under Dishonesty.)
+(As noted in the Acceptible Use for FIT IT Systems policy, Principles section, under Acceptable and Unacceptable Use; Code of Student Conduct policy, under Dishonesty; and the Academic Honor Code, under Dishonesty.)

 Blackboard contains several features that facilitate identity verification.
 FIT’s online course enrollments are limited to 19 students.
 Because of the small class size, faculty get to know the individual voices of each student through frequent writing assignments and discussions (utilizing audio, video, or written posts).
 In some online courses, exams require a proctor to be present and this proctor verifies the identity of the test-taker. (see: Proctor Guidelines)

 Students are responsible for providing complete and true information in any identity verification process.

 The privacy of students who enroll in online courses at FIT is protected under the Federal government’s FERPA rules and the college’s FERPA policy.

 Student Record Access